graphql/graphiql/packages/graphiql-react/README.md

 to get started is by using the `GraphiQLProvider` component that renders all the individual providers.

-There is one required prop called `transport`.
-This is a function that performs GraphQL requests against a given endpoint.
-You can easily create a transport using the method `createTransport` from the `@graphiql/toolkit` package.
+`GraphiQLProvider` needs either a `transport` or a `fetcher` prop (the two are mutually exclusive) to know how to run GraphQL requests against a given endpoint.
+A `transport` is an object with a `send(request)` method; you can easily create one using the `createTransport` function from the `@graphiql/toolkit` package. `fetcher` is the older, deprecated-but-still-supported
+alternative: a plain function that returns an execution result directly, with no access to the underlying HTTP response.

 ```jsx
 import { GraphiQLProvider } from '@graphiql/react';